The Power Lines

 But the wires were quiet.
 Side by side they did not intersect.
 This was because one was the other.
 And the other was the other just the same.

-7 thoughts on “The Power Lines
+7 responses to “The Power Lines”

-Leave a Reply
+Leave a comment